5 Types of Roof to Choose from While Building Your House

 Choosing the perfect roof for your new house or retrofitting an existing one can be quite tricky.
 The roof, after all, isn’t just a sunshade and a lot of factors go into deciding the type of roof most suitable for you.
-They should be clearly balanced between providing proper security, providing ample spacing and at the same time looking good to see from the outside.
+They should be clearly balanced between providing proper security, providing ample spacing, and at the same time looking good to see from the outside.

-- Gable Roof
+1. Gable Roof

 Before we select the perfect roof based on your requirements, it is important to know all the pros and cons of the roof.
-Gable roof is one of the most common types of roofs we come across.
-It is triangular in shape and is easy to recognise and also build.
+A Gable roof is one of the most common types of roofs we come across.
+It is triangular in shape and is easy to recognize and also build.
 It is most suitable when you do not want any standing water or snow and can use the extra space for a vault or an attic.
 However, it is not advisable for places with high wind speeds as it can collapse.

-- Hip Roof
+2. Hip Roof

-This one is ore meant for areas which need to withstand sow as well as high-speed winds.
+This one is ore meant for areas that need to withstand sow as well as high-speed winds.
 It has slopes on all four sides forming a ridge at the top so, snow and water stranding wouldn’t be a problem.
-They are stronger, sturdier and more durable.
-Though this comes at an extra cost, costlier than Gable roof, given its more complex design but is still a better buy given its rigidity.
+They are stronger, sturdier, and more durable.
+Though this comes at an extra cost, costlier than the Gable roof, given its more complex design but is still a better buy given its rigidity.
 These roofs, however, are more prone to water leaks in the valleys if the roof is not properly installed.

-- Flat Roof
+3. Flat Roof